keva-dev/reactif/README.md

 ReOdd.render('#app', HelloWorld)
 ```

-ReOdd can also be run directly in the browser with no build tool (via UMD import), just take your idea and turn it into reality in no ime!
+ReOdd can also be run directly in the browser with no build tool (via UMD import), just take your idea and turn it
+into reality in no time!

 ### Reactive State: